OpenMagnetics/MAS/docs/magnetic/core.md

 In order to achieve this, the information is grouped in three levels or descriptions, each one independent from the others.
 Ideally any level / description must be able to describe the core, and all the information of the core can be extracted from any of them.
 This descriptions are:
 * **Functional description**: The most commonly used in core datasheets, here is the information that describes the core from the functional point of view: shape, material, number of stacks, etc. Practical for humans.
-* **Processed description**: Here the processed information is kept.
+* **ProcessedData description**: Here the processed information is kept.
 Things like the dimensions of the columns, the winding windows, or the effective parameters of the shape are stored here.
 Practical for analytical models.
 * **Geometrical description**: This is the information of the core related to its geometry and relative position.
 Data about which pieces make the core, including ferrite pieces, spacers, or column chunks for distributed gaps, along to all their relative positions , rotations, and machining.
 Practical for CAD models.

 ```mermaid